Careers - Join Us

 • Maintenance of training equipment and materials

-• Provide operational services to clients (wilderness safety oversight for film crews, wildlife monitoring, medic services, etc.) commensurate with qualifications and abilities
+• Provide operational services to clients (wildlife monitoring, medic services, etc.) commensurate with qualifications and abilities

 • Traveling (independently or with colleagues) to remote locations throughout the Canadian North